vskbellala/vskbellala.github.io/content/advising/my-plan.md

 - Success in this course is dependent on how much you can dedicate to doing the readings, GPS problems, and other practice.
 I took the lab portion fully online, so my experience may not line up with your own.

 ### [ENGN0031](https://thecriticalreview.org/search/ENGN/0031) -- Honors Intro to Engineering *(Not offered Fall 2021)*
 - If you got the time and a hankering for MATLAB, then this course is for you.
 I found it quite time-consuming, but very fulfilling and interesting.
-All intro courses have the same group design portions in the [BDW](http://www.browndesignworkshop.org/), which I had so much fun with.
+All intro courses have the same group design portions in the [Brown Design Workshop](http://www.browndesignworkshop.org/) (BDW), which I had so much fun with.
 - For a slower paced introduction, consider [ENGN0030](https://thecriticalreview.org/search/ENGN/0030) -- Introduction to Engineering.
 - If you are interested in entrepreneurship, design, or are unsure of ENGN, consider ENGN0032 -- Introduction to Engineering: Design (*which I will TA for this Fall* 😃).